ionic-team/ionic-site/_posts/2015-01-03-automating-icons-and-splash-screens.markdown

 <!-- more -->
 ### Generate those Resources
 With the new CLI, all you need is a resource directory and two images.
-These images can be  `.png` files, Photoshop `.psd` files, or Illustrator `.ai` files, named icon and splash.
-The `ionic resources` command will generate the icons and splash screen images for each platform setup in the project, sending them to Ionic's image resizing and cropping server, so you don't have to install extra dependencies.
+These images can be  `.png` files, Photoshop `.psd` files, or Illustrator `.ai` files, named icon.png (for example) and splash.png.
+With the images in a resources directory, `./resources`, the `ionic resources` command will generate the icons and splash screen images for  each platform setup in the project, sending them to Ionic's image resizing and cropping server, so you don't have to  install extra dependencies.

 ```bash
 $ ionic resources